deadc0de6/dotdrop/docs/README.md

 # Dotdrop

 [Dotdrop](https://deadc0de.re/dotdrop/) is a dotfiles manager that provides efficient ways to manage your dotfiles.
-It is especially powerful when it comes to managing them across different hosts.
+It is especially powerful when it comes to managing those across different hosts.

 The idea of dotdrop is to have the ability to store each dotfile only once and deploy them with different content on different hosts/setups.
-To achieve this, it uses [Jinja2](https://palletsprojects.com/p/jinja/), which is a templating engine that allows you to specify during the dotfile installation how (with what content) each dotfile will be installed based on a selected profile.

 Most information on using dotdrop is described in this documentation and in the [readme](https://github.com/deadc0de6/dotdrop/blob/master/README.md).